kbreidbach/DreamMachineTesting/README.md

 All three **Matlab Scripts** are stored in the correspondent folder.
 All findings resulting from the comparison of the two devices are stored in **Graphoelements**, **PowerPlots** and **Spectrograms** folders and in **Details.xlsx** and **Traumemotionen_Schlafquali.ods** files.

-# DELTE this section
+The original measurement files as well as the recording files extracted from Matlab using ft_databrowser could not be attached online in this repository due to their large size.
-The folder **Databrowser** contains Matlab figures showing the EEG and EOG traces of all measurments in 200 30-sec trials.
+These files can only be found on the supplementary USB drive, the original measurements are stored in the folder **Recordings**.
-The measurements are saved to **Recordings**.
 Those obtained by the SOMNO HD eco are in .edf format and all recordings resulting from the DreamMachine are .csv files.
-# until here
+The Matlab versions are saved to **Databrowser**.

 All .fig files can only be accessed in Matlab (version R2022a is recommended).
 To execute the Matlab scripts the Fieldtrip Toolbox needs to be installed (version released on January 25, 2023)